ATDevOutreach/InfraInternshipChallengeMay2018/README.md

 ## Due: 23rd 9:00am May or Earlier

-##### There are two tasks in this challenge, choose between the two.
+##### There are three interdependent tasks in this challenge, complete ALL.
 The submission instructions are specified at the bottom of the challenge page.

 ## Task 1
 ###### This program will be referred to as "logger"